 Citalia’s Italy Experts have teamed up with Brand Ambassador Gennaro Contaldo to create a spectacular self-guided multi-centre itinerary which celebrates some of the best-loved Italian destinations.
 Tailor make the itinerary to suit your preferences or let our experts guide you through must-see destinations and iconic landmarks, experiencing Italy like a local.
 From world famous sights and culture to colourful lemon groves and mouth-watering cuisine, this trip has it all.

-On board the Venice Simplon-Orient-Express, you’ll travel across stunning European countryside before visiting Venice, and then moving on to the beautiful Lake Garda.
+On board the Venice Simplon-Orient-Express, you’ll travel across stunning European countryside to Venice.
+After exploring Venice move on to the beautiful Lake Garda .
 From here, head to Verona, the city of Shakespeare’s Romeo and Juliet.
 Explore the galleries and museums of Florence, then venture to Rome – Italy’s ‘Eternal City’.
 Next, set off for the Italian coastline, and experience the plunging clifftop towns of the Amalfi Coast, before flying south to Palermo, for a taste of Sicilian living.
 End your trip by relaxing on the beaches of Taormina.

 This is the ultimate Italian itinerary and showcases the very best of Italy.